cloudposse/terraform-aws-components/modules/cloudtrail/README.md

 ---
 title: "Component: `cloudtrail`"
 tags:
-  - component
+  - component/cloudtrail
-  - layer/baseline
+  - layer/foundation
-  - aws
+  - provider/aws
 ---

 This component is responsible for provisioning cloudtrail auditing in an individual account.
 It's expected to be used